 Ambassadors for Alaska

 That question was on the mind of Alaska's Governor, John Green Brady, when he was asked to create an exhibit publicizing Alaska for the Louisiana Purchase Exposition to be held in St Louis in 1904.
-His answer involved one of Alaska's most recognizable features: the towering totem poles carved by the Native peoples of southeast Alaska.
-In Brady's mind, a display of totem poles would draw people to the Alaska exhibit.
-Once there, they would learn about the "real" Alaska through displays of Alaska's raw materials, agricultural products and unique curiosities.
+His answer involved showcasing one of the region's most recognizable features: the towering totem poles carved by the Native peoples of southeast Alaska.
+In Brady's mind, a display of totem poles would draw people to the exhibit.
+Once there, they would learn about the "real" Alaska through displays of raw materials, agricultural products and unique curiosities.
 Brady hoped visitors would form a new impression of Alaska: that of a place ready for tourism, settlement and development.

 An Era of Change

 Between 1903 and 1904, Brady toured southern southeast Alaska's Tlingit and Haida villages by ship, asking leaders to donate poles and other objects for the exposition.
 After several voyages, he was promised poles from the villages of Old Kasaan, Howkan, Koianglas, Sukkwan, Tuxekan, Tongass, Klinkwan, and Klawock.
-It was especially remarkable that Brady was given the poles as gifts because more than one professional collector had tried to purchase poles from these same villages and been refused.
+It was especially remarkable that Brady was given the poles as gifts, because more than one professional collector had tried to purchase poles from these same villages and had been refused.
 Trusting in Brady and looking to the future, these leaders chose to share their cultural heritage with the world, even if it meant parting with it.